ezdancewic/CSC120-A4/reflection.md

 - What are your initial impressions of how `Encapsulation` affects your programming?
 - What worked, what didn't, what advice would you give someone taking this course in the future?

+At first I was confused about the difference between public and private attributes and why it mattered who could read what.
+Then, in office hours, Ab explained to me that "Say you're boarding a train and you have an attribute which is your name.
+The car needs to access your name in order to make the manifest, but it does not have the authority to legally change your own name.
+Only you can do that, therefore your name is private to you".
+This analogy helped me understand encapsulation a lot more.
+It affects my programming because I need to make an accessor for every attribute I create, but it also gives me the peace of mind that I'm not giving undue edit access to certain attributes.

+I was extremely confused by the enum EnergyType, and I feel like it didn't add much to this assignment.
+I misidentified certain errors as being caused by EnergyType instead of a simple explanation.
+I feel like this aspect of the assignment didn't work, and it should be removed in the future.
+Otherwise, I feel like this was a very well designed hands-on example of how certain classes relate to each other and all work together to create an overall train.
+Going to Office Hours (especially working on the assignment *in* office hours, where I could have easy access to help), was especially useful.